Have any questions?

 communicate these to students.
 If asked why you have set limits on your

-3. If you do not have a signed contract by the first day of classes, email your supervisor
+availability, explain why very clearly. - If you do not have a signed contract by the first day of classes, email your supervisor

 (cc: your union Local) and ask when you will receive a signed contract.